cirosantilli/markdown-style-guide/README.md

 Further design goals:

-- easy to write and update
+- easy to write and modify later
 - diff friendly
 - easy to remember and implement on editors